Glass Wafer Fabrication Process

 Most specifications listed are under ideal circumstances.
 Actual specifications will be dependent upon material, format and other factors.
 We will be glad to evaluate your requirements and advise the best possible process available.

-Wafer dimensional capabilities start with the cutting (or Wafer Blank) process, but are ultimately determined by the CNC Edging process.
-Standard Dimensional Tolerance is +/-.2mm, and can be held as low as +/-25um if needed.
+Wafer dimensional capabilities start with the cutting (or Wafer Blank) process but are ultimately determined by the CNC Edging process.
+Standard Dimensional Tolerance is +/-.2mm and can be held as low as +/-25um if needed.
 Orientation Notches and Flats are held to SEMI Standard Specifications.
-Custom features including fiducial marks, cavities and holes can be applied with positioning tolerances to 25um.
+Custom features including fiducial marks, cavities, and holes can be applied with positioning tolerances to 25um.
 All dimensions are verified using an Optical CMM and data can be captured for SPC and COA requirements.

-Often, wafer thickness specifications will fall within the glass manufacturers normal tolerances.
+Often, wafer thickness specifications will fall within the glass manufacturers' normal tolerances.
 When it does not, or when a bulk material (like Fused Silica or Optical Glass) is needed, Coresix can double-side lap wafers to very precise thicknesses and tolerances.
 Though final specifications are determined through subsequent polishing processes, thickness (as well as flatness and parallelism) are established at this stage.
 Ultimately, we can achieve thickness tolerances to +/-5um with variation within the wafer to <2um.

-There are many ways to express wafer flatness requirements including Bow & Warp, TIR, P-V, Wave, Fringes, Astigmatism, Power and Irregularity, etc. We speak the many languages of wafer flatness and can provide the specifications you need with the measurements to validate.
+There are many ways to express wafer flatness requirements including Bow & Warp, TIR, P-V, Wave, Fringes, Astigmatism, Power, and Irregularity, etc. We speak the many languages of wafer flatness and can provide the specifications you need with the measurements to validate.
 Through precision Double-Side Lapping and Polishing processes, we can meet the most stringent of flatness needs demands for today’s technologies.

 Where surface roughness is a factor, our standard polishing process results in an average roughness between 4A and 7A.
 For critical surface roughness requirements, Coresix has developed a “Super Polish” process achieving surfaces to 2A Ra, virtually eliminating any trace of subsurface damage.

-Surface quality levels can be specified in many ways including the common “Scratch and Dig” standards, Maximum Defect Size, Light Condition (under which no visible defect is permissible), etc. Though polishing is often the final step in producing low defect wafers, it is the focus of our entire process to minimize defect through handling practices and process design.
+Surface quality levels can be specified in many ways including the common “Scratch and Dig” standards, Maximum Defect Size, Light Condition (under which no visible defect is permissible), etc. Though polishing is often the final step in producing low defect wafers, it is the focus of our entire process to minimize defects through handling practices and process design.
 We regularly produce wafers to a 5/1 scratch and dig specification.

 Wafer cleanliness is a key concern for most wafer coating and packaging applications.
 Coresix has multiple ultrasonic cleaning lines feeding into a Class 100 Optical Clean Room.
 In addition to glass surface imperfections, we are inspecting for residue and particulate.
-This is a secondary inspection under a high intensity light designed to enable the inspector to detect any level of cleanliness issue.
+This is a secondary inspection under a high-intensity light designed to enable the inspector to detect any level of cleanliness issue.
 Regardless of the terminology used to specify the wafer cleanliness, we work closely with our customers to assure what they are receiving exceeds their cleanliness expectations.

 With highly experienced operators in a Class 100 Optical Clean Room, Coresix can accurately and consistently verify the pristine surface conditions we create in our process.
 By using an appropriate light source, specifically calibrated for the surface condition to which we are inspecting, we can establish spec limitations to the highest standards and meet them reliably in high volume production.

 Coresix stocks Entegris and Epak semiconductor shipping containers for all standard wafer formats.
 We also have creative solutions for non-standard wafer dimensions.
-Once cleaned through our ultrasonic lines and inspected in our Class 100 Optical Clean Room, wafers are packed in an appropriate shipping container, double bagged, vacuum sealed and delivered in a clean room ready condition.
+Once cleaned through our ultrasonic lines and inspected in our Class 100 Optical Clean Room, wafers are packed in an appropriate shipping container, double bagged, vacuum sealed and delivered in a cleanroom ready condition.

 With both UV and CO2 systems, Coresix can effectively mark nearly any glass composition.
-For OCR applications, our marking is calibrated to provide chip free, high contrast characters on the surface of the glass.
+For OCR applications, our marking is calibrated to provide chip-free, high contrast characters on the surface of the glass.
 With the UV Laser Systems, we can also apply markings below the surface.
-Our custom software can accommodate the most complex sequencing, including check sums, while assuring against duplication.
+Our custom software can accommodate the most complex sequencing, including checksums, while assuring against duplication.
 Coresix can provide complete traceability and metrology for each individual part.